 In June 2015, we entered into a Collaboration Agreement with Schrödinger, which was subsequently amended in March 2018 and in May 2019, or the Schrödinger Agreement.
 Under the collaboration, Schrödinger will use its technology platform to perform virtual screens of members of the target class of human integrins, and we and Schrödinger will collaborate to facilitate prioritization of targets, perform target validation and analysis, identify leads and perform lead optimization.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operation."
 Schrödinger has granted us an exclusive license for all intellectual property for our product candidates.